TITLE: Instructional Support Technician IV

 7. May reconcile expenditure transactions for assigned department against College database budget reports.
 Processes the transfer of monies as required to ensure accounts are balanced.
 Authorizes limited budget expenditures up to authorized amount.

 8. May be required to handle, store and dispose of hazardous materials following Department of Environmental Quality (DEQ) and/or other regulatory agency protocols.
-Maintains Materials Safety Data Sheet (MSDS).
+Maintains Material Safety Data Sheets (MSDS).

 9. Maintains records of activities undertaken in the support of the laboratory(ies) which may include typing forms, inputting data or otherwise retaining information regarding the acquisition, maintenance and distribution of equipment, materials, supplies and/or written materials.